Google unveils Pixel 4 and Pixel 4 XL with gesture recognition and dual rear cameras

 Last but not least, the Snapdragon 855 features a redesigned camera pipeline that moves computer vision features directly into the ISP.
 Dual 14-bit CV-ISPs are packed into the Spectra 380, each with hardware-based depth sensing that allows for video capture, object classification, and object segmentation in real time.

 Suffice it to say the Pixel 4 and Pixel 4 XL are a good deal faster than the outgoing models on paper, but it’s a mixed bag on the battery front.
 The Pixel 4 has a 2,800mAh battery, which clocks in at 115mAh smaller than the Pixel 3’s pack (2,915mAh), while the Pixel 4 XL’s battery is larger than the Pixel 3 XL’s at 3,700mAh (up from 3,430mAh).
 The good news is that they support fast charging and wireless Qi charging accessories, including the Pixel Stand released last year.
+(Unfortunately, it’ll only only support 10W wireless charging with the Stand — other chargers have to make do with 5W charging.)

 Both handsets have 6GB of RAM (2GB more than the Pixel 3 and Pixel 3 XL) and pack the Pixel Neural Core (PNC), the Google-designed successor to the Pixel 3’s Visual Core and that can power-efficiently crunch trillions of operations per second.
 It accelerates the Pixel 4 series’ HDR+ feature, as well as Zero Shutter Lag (which eliminates the delay between triggering the phone shutter and when the photo is actually recorded) and Rapid and Accurate Image Super-Resolution (RAISR) technologies that use machine learning to produce high-quality versions of zoomed-in images.